Getting Started with Medicare

-Here are answers to some common questions about obtaining Medicare coverage:
+Here are answers to some common questions about acquiring Medicare coverage:

-Since people turn 65 every day, Medicare offers everyone a seven-month enrollment window around their 65th birthday for all components – Part A, Part B, Part C (Medicare Advantage), and Part D (prescription drugs).
+Since people turn 65 daily, Medicare offers everyone a seven-month enrollment window around their 65th birthday for all components – Part A, Part B, Part C (Medicare Advantage), and Part D (prescription drugs).

 The Initial Enrollment Period for everyone:

-- starts three months prior to the month you turn 65
+- Starts three months before the month you turn 65

 For example, if you turn 65 in September, you can enroll in Medicare from June to December.

-There is one order-of-operations component, too.
-You must be enrolled in Part A and Part B before you can enroll in a Medicare Advantage plan, so don’t wait until the last month of your IEP to apply if you want more than just Parts A and B.
+To enroll in a Medicare Advantage plan (Part C), you must first be enrolled in Part A and Part B. It’s important not to wait until the last month of your IEP to apply if you want more than just Parts A and B coverage.